saddle/saddle/README.md

 developer.
 Saddle was inspired by earlier prototypes developed by Chris Lewis, Cheng Peng, & David Cru.
 Saddle was also inspired by previous work with [pandas](http://pandas.pydata.org/ "pandas"), a data analysis library written in Python.

+Code in the saddle-linalg/ folder is contributed by Istvan Bartha.